-Business AfterSchool is a series of industry skill workshops, providing on-site awareness of Spokane’s high-demand industry sectors by highlighting new technology, research, development and innovation.
-Engage in career awareness for our region’s students, families and community, showcasing the highly valued occupations and employment paths our industries incorporate.
-These workshops bring students, parents, educators and business into the workplace for a real-time visit to see these industries in action.
+Business AfterSchool is a series of industry skill workshops providing on-site awareness of Spokane’s high-demand industry sectors by highlighting new technology, research, development and innovation.
+Our region’s students, families and community are invited to engage in these career connected learning workshops that showcase the highly valued occupations and employment paths our industries incorporate.
+Students, parents, educators and local businesses gather together in the workplace for a real-time visit to see these industries in action.

 SPOTLIGHT: Business AfterSchool Showcased at the first ever

 On May 31, the National Governors Association (NGA), the Office of the Governor and the state's Workforce Board hosted a Career Connected Learning Summit at the Microsoft Conference Center in Redmond, WA.
 The Summit was a culmination of an 18-month Work-Based Learning Policy Academy around the state.

 Business AfterSchool was one of twenty-one career connected learning programs showcased at the Summit.
 The highlighted programs are a cross section of program models, scales, and intensities.
 They are located in urban and remote rural areas across Washington.
 Some have been running for many years while others are just starting to pilot new ideas or strategies.
 Each learning lab program had four team members that represented various perspectives, i.e. program staff, business lead, participant, and/or educator.
 The Business AfterSchool team included Cassidy Baumgartner, Dave Peden (business lead, Coffman Engineers), Shannon Demant (advisor, College Success Program Manager, Spokane & Yakima) and Hannah Gibson (participant, College Success Foundation Scholar Achiever and North Central HS senior).

 Read more about the Policy Academy's Learning Lab project.

 Calling All Industries!